Genderqueer and Menstruating

 refrain from sex when bleeding

-keep warm and cozy a few days before and when bleeding (make sure your abdomen is warm)
+wear warm and cozy clothes a few days before and when bleeding (make sure your abdomen is warm)

 wear a Hip-Tie (Faja) a few days before and when bleeding… BUT only if you have been taught how to properly do this by someone in the Mexican Traditional Medicine community.